rsksmart/devportal-1.0/README.md

 ## Host in local

-Run the following cmds in the root.
+Run the following commands from the root of the project.

 If running for the first time, or dependencies have changed:
 ```shell